JulieLoi/social-media-app/client/README.md

 Finished the "Create Ad" feature (has error prevention and all) Finished solution for "users with no posts"
 FINSIEHD FRIEND STUFF AGAIN 9COMPLETELY DONE THIS TIME!
+(FIXED FRIENDS GETTING DELETED)

+FINISHED GET NEW AD - MOVED AD CODE TO ADVERT WIDGET

 DONE:D++++++